fbpx

 9. Maintaining Your Pink Decor

 Once you’ve created your perfect pink space, you’ll want to keep it looking fresh.
-Here are some maintenance tips:
+Protect your surfaces and make sure that vibrant pink ones remain vibrant over time.

 Clean with care: Some cleaning products can fade or alter pink fabrics or paint.
 Always test in an inconspicuous area first.